 Projected return on the proportion of the RCV at 1 April 2020 indexed by RPI.
+These values are calculated in the Ofwat financial model.

 Line 7 Run off on CPIH inflated 2020 RCV

 Projected run off (depreciation charge) on the proportion of the RCV at 1 April 2020 indexed by CPIH.
 These values are calculated in the Ofwat financial model.